2018. Keynote. Spatial Humanities 2018. Lancaster University.

 2013.
 “Looking for the Forest in XML Trees, or, Where’s London in the Map of Early Modern London?”
 GW Digital Humanities Symposium.
 Washington, DC.

 2012.
+Keynote.
 “The Pleasures and Perils of Starting a DH Project: Reflections on Gender, Work, and Tenure from an Accidental Digital Humanist.”
 Humanities Computing Conference.
 University of Alberta.
-Keynote address.

 2011.
+Public lecture.
 “Mapping the Literary Culture of Early Modern London.”
 IRCL.
 Université Paul-Valéry, Montpellier, France.
 Public lecture.

 2009.
 “Map of Early Modern London: Project Demonstration and Reflections.”
 “New Directions in Digital Humanities Scholarship” Symposium.
 Council on Library and Information Resources (CLIR) and Graduate School of Library and Information Science.
 University of Illinois at Urbana-Champaign.